 Andy Zitney, SVP Infrastructure Services, McKesson

 Andy Zitney likes to give business managers a clear message: You need to change.
 There is no going back.
 His aim though is to thaw the middle of organizations, where developers and operators are frozen in waterfall mindsets and process.
 Zitney wants business to set their developers free—to remove the Yak (computing’s Sisyphean metaphor) and all the time spent shaving it.

 Zitney knows about the enterprise culture of protection.
-He kick-started transformation for the 88-year old Allstate, and if that wasn’t enough, he’s bringing that to the 182-year old McKesson—a Fortune 5, $189b/year company from which 1 of every 3 prescriptions are shipped and filled.
+He kick-started transformation for his previous company, and if that wasn’t enough, he’s bringing that to the 182-year old McKesson—a Fortune 5, $189b/year company from which 1 of every 3 prescriptions are shipped and filled.

 Noting how software has been eating the world for some time now, he spoke of legacy mindsets and architectures.

 Zitney’s blueprint for putting down the shears:

 - Get out of shaving the yak or you’ll get beat doing undifferentiated services.
 Set the developer free from shaving the Yak, or doing operations-level configurations, so they can write beautiful, revenue-generating code for the business.

 - SpringBoot, Spring Cloud—You don’t have to deal with all that kernel, just to get ready to write business logic and separate business logic from system services.